 Clinical variation and alignment with coverage criteria

 In addition to determining whether a requested service is recommended according to research-based evidence, insurers also consider whether the service is the most cost-effective way to treat a patient.
 Clinical standards used by providers focus on delivering efficient and effective care depending on a patient’s particular needs but may not always align with plan coverages or account for cost considerations.
 As a result, there may be times that a provider’s preferred treatment differs from what is initially approved for coverage.
-Rather than treating a patient with what the health care provider considers to be the most appropriate treatment using their knowledge of clinical standards of care, a health care provider denied a PA request must choose whether to appeal and possibly further delay treatment or prescribe a different therapy that is covered by the patient’s insurer.
+Rather than treating a patient with what the health care provider considers to be the most appropriate treatment using their knowledge of clinical standards of care, a health care provider that receives an adverse determination for a PA request must choose whether to appeal and possibly further delay treatment or prescribe a different therapy that is covered by the patient’s insurer.

 The consumer perspective

-While PA processes are well-meaning for the health care system and designed to help control costs and avoid unnecessary utilization of health care services, the consumer experience can be affected by inefficiency, care disruption, and adverse outcomes.
+While PA processes are well-meaning for the health care system and are intended to help control costs and avoid unnecessary utilization of health care services, the consumer experience can be affected by inefficiency, care disruption, and adverse outcomes.

 Disruptions in care

 According to a KFF survey, approximately six in 10 insured adults are not able to use their insurance without experiencing a problem.
 Of those insured adults that report having an issue with using their insurance, 16% reported experiencing problems specifically with PA processes.
 Additionally, a KFF analysis of CMS’ 2023 Transparency in Coverage data demonstrated that lack of prior authorization or appropriate referral accounted for 9% – more than six million - of in-network claim denials.
-Separately, a self-reporting physician survey conducted by the AMA in 2023, found that 94% of the patients of participant physicians reported experiencing delays in care that they would not have otherwise experienced.
-Moreover, 78% of the physicians in the same survey reported that PA processes can lead patients to abandon treatment.
+Separately, a self-reporting physician survey conducted by the AMA in 2024, found that 93% of participating physicians reported that PA leads to patients experiencing delays in care that they would not have otherwise experienced.
+Moreover, 82% of the physicians in the same survey reported that PA processes can lead patients to abandon treatment.

 Beyond driving individuals away from engaging with their providers, PA processes may also discourage individuals from seeking long-term treatment that may require multiple interactions with PA processes with different health care providers, different health insurers, or both.
 When health insurers require PA to be completed at defined intervals during ongoing treatment, patients can experience undue stress and disruptions to their treatment and recovery.